s1eve-mcdichae1/RetroPie-Extra/README.md

 This is a **collection of unofficial installation scripts for RetroPie** allowing you to quickly and easily **install emulators, ports and libretrocores** that haven't been included in RetroPie for one reason or another.
 These scripts can be considered experimental at best.
 I have found new scripts made by other people and added them to this Repo.
 I dont take credit for any of them, other then the ones I made

 Most of the scripts do work as is.

-**1 Find out what ones install as is and mark them as so / DONE, all working ones are marked**

-**2 See if the ones that dont Install can be fixed to install/ DONE, As far as I can at this time**

-**3 Clean up all the scripts to the new way RetroPie is writing the scripts/ DONE, they are cleaned up to my knowledge**

-**4. Make new scripts/rework old ones that I pulled out**
+**THIS WILL ONLY WORK ON CURRENT RETROPIE/BUSTER 10**

 I have changed the list below to show what has been tested to at least to install.
 I dont have all the games so I cant test them all